 Many species like to pop over to the bird feeder for a quick snack, then retreat into the safe cover of nearby trees or shrubs.
 Many plants that provide shelter will also double up as a food source in berries which also add autumn colour to your garden.

-Birds use the winter to check out nesting sites and they’ll be suspicious of new boxes initially.
-But, once they deem your birdhouse safe enough, they will take advantage of it easily.
+Birds use the winter to check out nesting sites and will be suspicious of new boxes initially.
+But, once they deem your birdhouse safe enough, they will take advantage of it quickly.
 You can buy them at your local gardening store, or make them yourself.

 - Drill a hole in the middle of one of the boards.
 You need to make it big enough for a bird to get in – that will be your entrance.